SpinRite: Features

-Some claims by SpinRite's author have proved controversial.
-The ability to "refresh" aging drives has been met with particular skepticism while the "recovery" of sectors marked as "damaged" is considered by some to be undesirable and counter-productive.

 SpinRite is written in x86 assembly language, and runs on any PC-compatible computer, regardless of the operating system installed.
 It can operate on any attached storage device with a compatible interface.

 Drives in computers with incompatible processors can be tested by attaching the drive to a compatible computer.
 Spinrite is distributed as a Microsoft Windows executable program which can create a bootable drive containing both the FreeDOS MS-DOS-compatible operating system and the Spinrite program itself.

 Version 6 is compatible with hard disks containing any logical volume management or file system such as FAT16 or 32, NTFS, Ext3 as well as other Linux file systems, HFS+ For Mac OS X, TiVo and others.

 Version 6 offers full access to the entire disk surface regardless of partitioning, Self-Monitoring, Analysis, and Reporting Technology (S.M.A.R.T.) parameters and control of partial scanning within a specified percentage range.
 Version 5 was limited to AT Attachment (PATA, IDE) hard drives; version 6 may, on suitable motherboards, work on newer Serial ATA (SATA) and USB hard drives, and with any other type of drive—SCSI, 1394/FireWire—that can be made visible to MS-DOS through the addition of controller BIOS or add-on DOS drivers.

-In May 2013 Steve Gibson announced the start of work on Spinrite 6.1 and 7.
+In May 2013, Steve Gibson announced the start of work on SpinRite 6.1 and 7.